Office of Hearing Officers

 The Initiation of Disciplinary and Expedited Proceedings

-Before a Hearing Officer or industry panelist is appointed to serve on a Hearing Panel or handle an expedited proceeding, OHO evaluates the candidate to ensure that he or she is free of conflicts of interest, and that there are no circumstances existing where the candidate’s fairness might reasonably be questioned.
-Following appointment, if a Hearing Officer or an industry panelist learns of a conflict of interest or other circumstance in which his or her fairness might reasonably be questioned, he or she must inform the Chief Hearing Officer and withdraw from the matter.
+Before a Hearing Officer or industry panelist is appointed to serve on a Hearing Panel or handle an expedited proceeding, OHO assists the candidate with conducting a robust conflicts assessment to ensure that they are free of conflicts of interest, and that there are no circumstances existing where the candidate’s fairness might reasonably be questioned.
+Following appointment, if a Hearing Officer or an industry panelist learns of a conflict of interest or other circumstance in which their fairness might reasonably be questioned, they must inform the Chief Hearing Officer and withdraw from the matter.

 OHO strictly enforces its conflicts of interest policies and procedures and does not allow the waiver of any conflicts of interest.